danderson/pixiecore/README.api.md

 Pixiecore means that your API server can provide HTTPS URLs, and everything but the very last mile between Pixiecore and the machine will be secure.

+Alternatively, the images **could** be loaded from file.
+Anyone wishing to do so, must set the file paths as absolute file URL's.

 The exact URLs visible to the booting machine are an implementation detail of Pixiecore and are subject to breaking change at any